About Bone Marrow Tumors

 - Stem cell transplant

-Categorized as a form of blood cancer, the pathology for the different types of lymphoma are similar to bone sarcomas in that some are more common in children and teenagers, while others tend to occur most frequently in adults over a certain age.
+Categorized as a form of blood cancer, the pathology for the different types of lymphoma is similar to bone sarcomas in that some are more common in children and teenagers, while others tend to occur most frequently in adults over a certain age.

 The most common types of lymphoma include: